palantir/conjure/docs/rfc/006-format-negotiation.md

 protocols based on their preference and let the server merely "chooses" based on its support for the most preferred formats.
 Further, clients are in control of the trade-off between choosing the newest or most preferred versus an older or more widely supported format.
-The former approach unlocks new formats and features more quickly, but may result in an additional round-trip when the client has to reissue the request encoded with a different und hopefully supported format.
+The former approach unlocks new formats and features more quickly, but may result in an additional round-trip when the client has to reissue the request encoded with a different and hopefully supported format.
 A more complex negotiation mechanism (e.g., based on OPTIONS endpoints or `Accept-Post` response headers) is possible, but outside the scope of this RFC.